lablnet/lablnet.com/src/content/companies/frameworkiland.md

 type: company
 ---

-I have join FrameworkIsland as a Full Stack Developer II on 16 June, 2024.
-I am responsible for developing and maintaining the company's Software application and code quality.
-I have completed various project with them so far.
+I joined Framework Island as a Full Stack Developer II in June 2024, progressing to Software Engineer in July 2025.
+At Framework Island, I played a pivotal role in driving the development of the company's software applications.
+My responsibilities included leading architecture discussions, guiding technical decisions.
+I have completed various projects with them and continue to work in a part-time capacity as a Software Engineer.